zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 # Configuration
 The configuration closely mirrors that of `zigbee2mqtt` itself, with a couple of key differences:
-1. Home Assistant requires add-on configuration in JSON format, rather than YAML.
+1. Home Assistant requires add-on configuration in JSON format, rather than YAML if you are editing this addon's configuration.yaml directly.
+If you are using the Home Assistant UI, then yaml is required.
 If you don't understand the difference, you can use a YAML-to-JSON converter.
 2. An additional top-level `data-path` option is required.
 Set this to the path where you would like the add-on to persist data.
 Defaults to `/share/zigbee2mqtt`.
 Note that both `config` and `share` directories are mapped into the container (read-write) and are available to you.
 3. If you are using groups or device-specific settings, you must use seperate files, and provide the paths to these files in their corresponding config options as described by the zigbee2mqtt docs.
 This is due to a limitation Home Assistant places on nested config levels.